cksisu/homl/ch01/README.md

    groups?**

    There are a couple of algorithms you could use for this purpose.
-If you already know the segments you are trying group customers in you have historical data you could use a multi-label or group classification algorithm.
+If you already know the segments you are trying group customers into and you have historical data you could use a multi-label or group classification algorithm.
 However, if you do not know what groupings you're looking for and are instead looking to discover the segments, an unsupervised clustering